cilekagaci/engerek/README.md

 Engerek
 ========
-Turkish natural language processing library.
+Turkish natural language processing library
 --------------------------------------------

 Engerek is a Python library that brings together commonly used natural language processing techniques, with a special focus on Turkish text.